fredjaya/spw23_iqtree/README.md

 > * Is there missing data?
 Do you think if missing data can be problematic?

-## 3. Inferring the first phylogeny
+## 2. Inferring the first phylogeny

 You can now start to reconstruct a maximum-likelihood (ML) tree for the Turtle data set (assuming that you are in the same folder where the alignment is stored).

-> What is the command line to run `iqtree2` that takes
-> the alignment file `turtle.fa` as input, performs 1000 ultrafast bootstrap replicates,
-> and automatically determines the best number of cores to use (`-T AUTO` option)?
+*What is the command line to run `iqtree2` that takes the alignment file `turtle.fa` as input, performs 1000 ultrafast bootstrap replicates, and automatically determines the best number of cores to use (`-T AUTO` option)?*

 <details>
-<summary>Show me the code:</summary>
+<summary>Show me the command line:</summary>

 ```
 iqtree2 -s turtle.fa -B 1000 -T AUTO